Importing Litmus run parquets into a lakehouse #

 INSERT INTO measurements

-EXCLUDE lists the columns each target table doesn't need.
+EXCLUDE lists the columns each target table doesn't need — for steps, the nested measurements / inputs / outputs lists.
 DuckDB's SELECT * EXCLUDE is the cleanest way to do this; other engines have equivalents (SELECT col1, col2, … or column lists at COPY time).

 Snowflake #